 What to do if a tenant has damaged your property

-Damage to a rental property can cause quite a headache for a landlord - not just because their property has been mistreated, but also due to the potential fallout of an incident.
+Damage to a rental property can cause quite the headache for a landlord.
+Not only because your property has been mistreated, but thee is also all the dealings afterwards.
+For instance, who pays?
+You or the tenant?

-It is the tenant’s duty to report any damages to the landlord or letting agency, with all parties then expected to agree how replacements or repairs are going to be arranged and paid for – but agreements aren't always reached amicably.
+It's the tenant’s duty to report any damages to you or your letting agency, with all parties then expected to agree how replacements or repairs are going to be arranged and paid for – but agreements aren't always reached amicably.

-In the unfortunate event that your tenant has damaged your property and without contacting you about the damage - or the tenant is refusing to pay for repairs – you can follow the advice below to resolve the situation.
+In the unfortunate event that your tenant has damaged your property and neglected to notify you, or is refusing to pay for repairs, you can follow the advice below to resolve the situation.

 The first thing you need to do is differentiate between what is ‘fair wear and tear’ and what is actual damage.
 The law is becoming more defined in regard to fair wear and tear, so with more rigid guidelines in place it is no longer down to the landlord’s discretion to classify wear and tear.